Beaver Creek’s Daybreak Ridge will serve as 2019 Colorado Classic Queen of the Mountain climb

 There will be a free Colorado Classic Expo near each host’s start/finish, celebrating cycling, health, fitness, and women’s empowerment with a curated array of exhibitors, events, and food and beverage experiences.

-“This will be, by far, the most challenging course we’ve had for the women’s Colorado Classic and this year’s route provides something for everyone,” said Colorado Classic race director Sean Petty,.
+“This will be, by far, the most challenging course we’ve had for the women’s Colorado Classic and this year’s route provides something for everyone,” said Colorado Classic race director Sean Petty.
 “The courses offer two incredible days in the mountains, starting with over 4,000 feet of climbing in Steamboat Springs and a brutal climb will be featured before the finale on Stage 2 in Avon.
 And we’ll have opportunities for the sprinters in Stages 3 and 4 in Golden and Denver.”

 Beaver Creek’s Daybreak Ridge will serve as 2019 Colorado Classic Queen of the Mountain climb